outdreamer/build-a-cure/DRINKME.md

         - apply system object 'efficiency'
           - apply a 'efficiency' definition, such as 'intent alignment for resource-sharing'
             - alignment of intent between the use case 'delimiter has string in common with string to replace, but different wrappers' and the structure & operations "sequence(split.iterate.replace)" have an intent in common (so their directions are aligned)

+  - function interface metadata example

+    # code                                # intent                   # meaning                                                  # cause
+    for i in range(0, len(numbers)):      intending "iteration"      means    "apply structure to all in integer sequence"      because "a structure (like a change or test) is needed"

 ### Example of applying an interface to a classification problem (classify images as having a dog vs. cat)